 TGax Editor: Please change the 5th paragraph of this section in baseline spec (802.11-2016 pg 1589) as shown below:

-The Partial Virtual Bitmap field in the transmitted BSSID Beacon or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
-The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs.
-The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a station is 2n (see 9.4.2.6).
+The Partial Virtual Bitmap field in of the TIM element carried in the transmitted BSSID Beacon or DMG Beacon frame shall indicate the presence or absence of traffic to be delivered to all stations associated to a transmitted or nontransmitted BSSID.
+The first 2n bits of the bitmap are reserved for the indication of group addressed frame for the transmitted and all nontransmitted BSSIDs such that bit position 0 indicates group addressed traffic for transmitted BSSID while bit position matching a nontransmitted BSSID’s index (see 9.4.2.74) indicating group addressed traffic for that nontransmitted BSSID.
+The AID space is shared by all BSSs and the lowest AID value that shall be assigned to a station associated with a BSS of the set is 2n (see 9.4.2.6).
+Each BSS of the set may have a different DTIM interval indicated via the DTIM Period and DTIM Count fields present the Multiple BSSID-Index element.